Have you ever had an FSAVC with Domestic and General?

 You could be owed £1,000s in Domestic and General FSAVC compensation if you were mis-sold.

-Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Domestic and General; consumers were mislead about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were advised by Domestic and General that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Domestic and General; customers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most consumers were advised by Domestic and General that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Domestic and General start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 Domestic and General mis-sold FSAVC with various different Aspects: